 What is 13DPO?

 13 DPO means 13 Days Post Ovulation.
 Ovulation is a process happening in your ovaries.
 When you ovulate, either of your ovaries will release a mature egg, ready to be fertilized.
 The egg then travels towards the uterus through your fallopian tube.
 In the fallopian tube, the egg meets the sperm to get fertilized, then subsequently proceeds to the well-formed uterus to get implanted as an embryo.
-However, if the fertilization does not happen, your well-formed uterine wall starts shedding off its layers, which is called menstruation.
+However, if fertilization does not happen, your well-formed uterine wall starts shedding off its layers, which is called menstruation.

 Menstruation occurs in a cycle.
 Each woman is unique, and the duration of the cycle differs.
 Depending on your cycle, ovulation happens anywhere between 11 to 21 days of your cycle.
-These events are under the influence of female reproductive hormones, estrogen and progesterone.
+These events are under the influence of female reproductive hormones, estrogen, and progesterone.

 When the implantation occurs, then another hormone plays a vital role in pregnancy to produce the symptoms and signs of pregnancy.
 After two weeks or 13 days after ovulation, to be exact, human chorionic gonadotropin (hCG) levels rise in the body to significant levels.
-Even though hCG is the reason for symptoms and signs of pregnancy, the occurrence might differ depending on individuals.
+Even though hCG is the reason for symptoms and signs of pregnancy, the occurrence might differ depending on the individual.